Vpadia717/Avocado_Price_Trends_by_Region/README.md

 ### Usage

-To reproduce the analysis, open the `main.R` script in R or RStudio and run the code.
+To reproduce the analysis, open the `main.r` script in R or RStudio and run the code.
 The script will download the necessary data from Gapminder and generate visualizations comparing avocado prices by region and by year.

 ### Results